DiffusionMRITool/dmritool/README.md

 Website
 =======

-Please check the [DMRITOOL website](http://diffusionmritool.github.io/) for documentation and more information.
+Please check the [DMRITool website](http://diffusionmritool.github.io/) for documentation and more information.

 Download
 ========